Kaposi's sarcoma (KS) is a form of

 This is the use of the body's own immune system.
 They are used to increase or restore the body's natural defenses against cancer.
 Immunotherapy of KS is done with interferon.

-There are no prevention measures for KS.
+There are no current guidelines to prevent KS.

 Accessed February 24, 2015.